jenningsanderson/overturemaps-workshop/README.md

 [Back to Agenda](#workshop-agenda)

-Now that we've seen Overture data in the browser, let's dig in further.
-Since the data is hosted in the cloud as GeoParquet files, we will interface with it via a tool called DuckDB that can take advantage of this cloud-native format.
+Since the data is hosted in the cloud as GeoParquet files, we can access it via DuckDB, which can take advantage of this cloud-native format.

 First, [Install DuckDB](https://duckdb.org/docs/installation/?version=stable&environment=cli&platform=macos&download_method=package_manager) version >= 1.1.1